Sailfish and the Sardine Run

 One of the boat days will be to witness mako sharks breach and to go in the cage .

 February 3 - 9 2019 - 2 spaces remaining

 Trip Fee Includes:

-- 5 days on the water in our private chartered boat : 4 days of Sailfish and on a 5th day, also a private charter, for Makos breaching and cage dive
+- 5 days on the water in our private chartered boat : 4 days of Sailfish and on a 5th day, if conditions are right, we will try for Makos breaching and a cage dive

 - 6 nights in a beachside resort with swimming pool and shared room equipped with tv, free wifi, phone, AC (single available)